Farm / Brooks Aqueduct

 Brooks

-Step into a piece of prairie history at the Brooks Aqueduct — a Historic Site built by the irrigation division of the Canadian Pacific Railway in the early 1910s.
-Once a vital part of an ambitious irrigation network, this impressive structure stretches nearly a kilometre across the prairie landscape.
+A Historic Site built by the irrigation division of the Canadian Pacific Railway in the early 1910s.
+Once a vital part of an ambitious irrigation network, this impressive structure stretches nearly a kilometer across the prairie landscape.

 During Open Farm Days, explore the site, learn about early irrigation innovations, and discover how water helped shape agriculture in Southern Alberta.
 A must-visit for history buffs, families, and anyone curious about how the land was transformed for farming over a century ago!